Table of Contents

 Undergrads, even some seniors, often misunderstand what homework assignments are about.
 (See my earlier comment on getting out of the high-school mindset ASAP.)
 Instructors do not assign homework because we see the necessity to take up your time or to have something to grade.

 Homework assignments (especially in upper-level courses) are given as exercises for you to actually work with what you saw in the lectures or read in the text.
 This is one more chance for you to catch the difference between what you think you understood and what you really do.
-(The homework assignments from your younger days were drills to become good in basic skills.)
+(The homework assignments from your younger days were drills to become good at basic skills.)

 Even in an ideal world with ideal students, I would not do away with homework because it is an effective teaching/learning tool.
 In the ideal world, I would give out homework (and provide solutions) with no consequences on grade.
 (Then again, in the ideal world, I wouldn't have to assess grades to begin with.
 You learned what you learned; you make do with what you learned.)